Unable to Locate Complete Label Info

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third ingredient is meat by-products, slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+The third ingredient includes meat by-products, an item made from slaughterhouse waste.
+This is what’s left of slaughtered animals after all the prime striated muscle cuts have been removed.

 The fifth ingredient is wheat gluten.
 Gluten is the rubbery residue remaining once wheat has had most of its starchy carbohydrate washed out of it.

-The sixth ingredient lists wheat.
+The sixth ingredient is wheat flour, a highly-refined product of wheat milling.
 Like corn, wheat is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.

 For this reason, we do not consider wheat a preferred component in any dog food.